folio-org/okapi/doc/guide.md

 ```
 Note that we give it a different id, with the same name, but a higher version
 number.
 Note also that for this example we make use of the same okapi-test-module
-program, since we don't have much else to play with.
+program, since we do not have much else to play with.
 This could also happen in
 real life, if we only have changes in the module descriptor, like we have here.

 We have added a new interface that the module supports: `_tenant`.
 It is a